Motivational Quotes for Sales Team to Achieve Targets

 Motivational Speech for the Sales Team

-If you are a team leader and you want to motivate your team to increase sales, you should read the following speech and convey it.
-As a speaker, you have to convey the information following the verbal and nonverbal communication cues.
+If you are a team leader and want to motivate your team to increase sales, read the following speech and deliver it.
+As a speaker, you have to convey information through verbal and nonverbal cues.
 Additionally, you can follow the Aristotle model of communication to persuade your team member.
 It is one of the best communication model that show how to motivate the audience while delivering a speech.
 This model illustrates how to use ethos, pathos, and logos to persuade customers.
-You have to include ethos (credibility), pathos (emotions), and logos (logic) in speech to motivate members.
+You must include ethos (credibility), pathos (emotion), and logos (logic) in your speech to motivate members.

 Sales Team Motivational Message and Speech To Achieve Targets